 One thing to consider when looking at the cost effectiveness of insurance is the risk you face by running your business without insurance.
 If an accident were to occur, could you cover the cost of legal fees, medical bills, or more out of pocket?

-Luckily, the price of Bakers Insurance is kept low at just $299 a year so you can have good coverage without breaking the bank.
+Luckily, the price of Bakers Insurance is kept low at just $299 per year or $25.92 per month, so you can have good coverage without breaking the bank.
 And if anything happens to your business, you can rest easy knowing that you’ve actually saved money in the long run by having good financial protection in place.

 For many culinary professionals, running a bakery can seem like a dream come true.
 But by preparing yourself for the risks associated with actually running a bakery, you can not only make that dream a reality, but keep the dream going for many years to come.